mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 docker push "$GCR_IMAGE_PATH"
 ```

 **Note**: This image will fail if you attempt to run it locally.
 The `gcsfuse` version of the `Dockerfile` assumes that its execution environment has already authenticated to gcloud (which is true of containers running on GCE).
-It's possible to adjust the `Dockerfile` so that it mounts a GCS bucket while running outside of GCE, but this is left as an exercise to the reader.
+It's possible to adjust the `Dockerfile` so that it mounts a GCS bucket while running outside of GCE, but this is an exercise for the reader.
 {: .notice--info}

 With your new, custom GCE service account, you're ready to deploy the GCS-aware container: